About the course

-The topic(s) of your written work should be relevant to the subject area of the course.
+The topic(s) of your submitted work should ideally be relevant to the subject area of the course.
 The word count does not need to include any bibliography or brief footnotes.

-This will be assessed for comprehensive understanding of the subject area; understanding of problems in the area; ability to construct an defend an argument; powers of analysis; and powers of expression.
+This will be reviewed assessed for comprehensive understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; powers of analysis; and powers of expression and presentation.